OluWhyte/Harthio/docs/marketing/HARTHIO_ACQUISITION_CONTENT_LIBRARY_V0.4.md

 I built something that might help - Harthio.

-It's a platform where you can talk to people who've made similar transitions.
+It's a complete support platform for career transitions:

+🤝 Talk to people who've made similar transitions
+🤖 Get AI guidance on career decisions 24/7
+📊 Track your job search progress
+📈 Monitor your stress & confidence levels
+✅ Daily check-ins to stay motivated

+Whether you need:
+- Real advice from someone who's done it
+- AI support to work through decisions
+- Tools to track your progress
+- A way to manage transition anxiety

+Harthio has you covered.
 Real advice, real support, no BS.

 Would you try it? harthio.com